White Sox vs. Reds Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- The Reds will send Hunter Greene (0-1) to the mound for his seventh start this season.
+- Nick Lodolo (2-1) will take the mound for the Reds, his seventh start of the season.

 |Opponent